On behalf of the Board of Directors of your Company, I am delighted to

 OPaL is implementing a Greenfield petrochemical complex of 1.4 MMTPA

 Polymer capacity at Dahej, Gujarat.
-Your Company is a co-promoter of
+Your Company, with a 15.5% equity

-crore.
 Oil and Natural Gas Corporation Limited (ONGC) and Gujarat State

 Petroleum Corporation Limited (GSPC) are co-promotors of OPaL.
 The

 - South-East Asia Gas Pipeline Company Limited (SEAGP)